Yoga 4 Classrooms Supporting Research

 With the intention of providing a FREE, helpful resource for schools, program providers, researchers and others interested in the body of evidence supporting yoga and mindfulness for children, adolescents, and in schools, Yoga 4 Classrooms and ChildLight Yoga's founder, Lisa Flynn, and Bethany Butzer, PhD, partnered to compile a comprehensive research repository.
 This organized reference list of peer-reviewed published studies and research review articles provides links to abstracts and full-text publications when available.

 The repository will be updated quarterly, so visit this page often to download the most updated version.

 Additional Research Materials & Resources

-- Check out our blog post article titled, Scientific Evidence for Yoga and Mindfulness in Schools: How and Why Does it Work?
+- Check out our new blog post article titled, Scientific Evidence for Yoga and Mindfulness in Schools: How and Why Does it Work?

 - Read about our pilot study recently published in the Journal of Complementary and Alternative Medicine.